wendyverdonk93/docs/content/integrations/wrappers/fastcheckout-ios/manual.md

 ---
-title : "FastCheckout SDK iOS configuration manual"
+title : "FastCheckout iOS SDK manual"
-meta_title: "FastCheckout SDK iOS configuration manual - MultiSafepay Docs"
+meta_title: "FastCheckout iOS SDK manual - MultiSafepay Docs"
 meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
 You can also find support pages for payment methods, tools and general questions as well as the contact details of our Support and Integration Teams."
-aliases: [/integrations/fastcheckout-ios/manual/]
+aliases:
+    - /integrations/fastcheckout-ios/manual/
 ---

 ### Introduction

-The FastCheckout SDK is a library that you can integrate into your native Android, iOS and/or React Native application providing connection to MultiSafepay services.
-The FastCheckout SDK adds a smooth, fast and native checkout experience to your mobile app, and by storing and reusing data it is the fastest checkout process available for shopping apps.

 As an integrator, you only need to provide a valid MSP transaction identifier or create a transaction.
 The FastCheckout SDK leverages the checkout process for you, providing notifications for all possible outcomes (success, pending, cancelled, etc.) once it completes a transaction.
 The checkout process flow includes: